 Get High-Quality Sleep

-If you don’t get enough high-quality sleep, you’ll have a hard time concentrating (or even staying awake!)
+If you don’t get enough high-quality sleep, you’ll have a hard time concentrating (or even staying awake).

-How Your Health Affects Your Ability to Concentrate
+Your Health Affects Your Ability to Concentrate

 If you suspect that an undiagnosed condition or a medication you take is affecting your concentration, talk to your doctor.